pippal5536/manufacturer-website-client-side/README.md

 8) React Toastfify  for Toasts
 9) React Query
 10) Stripe for Payment
-11) FireBase used for hosting
+11) FireBase  for hosting
+12) Hero Icon for Icons